bluemindai/optimed/README.md

 Read more about available modules [here](documents/readme_modules.md)

-# Install
-Below is an improved version of the installation instructions that you could use for the Optimed repository:

----

 ## Installation

 Optimed is available via [PyPI](https://pypi.org/project/optimed/), which makes installation quick and easy.
 Follow the steps below to install the package for your desired setup.